LlamaGR1/Meet-Your-Match-Casual-Menu/README.md

 - Attempt to disable the sliding animations for the menus
 - Under the hood changes
 - Other bug fixes
-> Added customisation
+- Added customisation
   - Pre-Tough Break Scoreboard
   - TF2 Classic Advanced Options
   - Meet Your Match Main Menu without Party

-# Changelog for v1.1 (undocumented)
+### v1.1
 - "View Promotional Codes" is no longer visible if you don't have any to claim

-# Changelog for v1.2
+### v1.2 (LATEST)
 - Added a "Matchmaking Settings" button next to the "Play" text when "main_menu_no_party.res" is enabled
 - Improved the Playlist look & close functionality
 - Better character move control in Class Loadout